-Alex Espinosa used to run SBA loan departments at various banks and now works as an SBA lending consultant through his company BOLD Lender.
-He said there are some barriers that both lenders and borrowers face when it comes to SBA loans.
+Alex Espinosa used to run the SBA loan departments at various banks and now works as an SBA lending consultant through his company, BOLD Lender.
+He said there are some barriers that both lenders and borrowers face with SBA loans.

 “It’s very complicated to the average banker,” he said.
 “It’s not complicated once you’re mentored through the whole thing and spend a few years in it.”

-As with any government-backed process, there is a long list of regulatory rules and processes that lenders must abide by.
+As with any government-backed process, lenders must abide by a long list of regulatory rules and processes.
 This discourages some lenders and creates longer funding times, especially compared to conventional lenders or alternative online lenders.

-Either way, SBA loans are not quick loans, but they provide sustained funding at favorable terms and rates.
-Many alternative lenders may be able to provide lightning fast turnaround – sometimes providing funding in just a few days – but they aren’t subject to the same regulations and will almost definitely have higher rates.
+Camberato and Espinosa said the SBA approval process can take between 60 and 120 days to complete.
+Many alternative lenders may be able to provide lightning-fast turnaround – sometimes providing funding in just a few days – but they aren’t subject to the same regulations, and they will almost always charge higher interest rates.

-Depending on your agreement, you could be set up with a fully amortized loan.
-This means you pay both interest and principal within every payment as the loan matures so that it's completely paid off by the end of the agreed upon term.
-Some conventional loans come with balloon payments, or a period of payments after the term required to pay off the remaining principle.
+Another advantage of SBA loans is they come with longer terms, which means lower monthly payments for business owners.
+Both 7(a) and 504 loans have terms that range from 10 to 25 years.
+You could be set up with a fully amortized loan depending on your agreement.
+This means you pay both interest and principal with every payment as the loan matures so it is completely paid off by the end of the agreed-upon term.
+Some conventional bank loans have a balloon payment stipulation, which means you’re required to come up with a sizable payment when the loan matures.
 This can be crippling for some business owners.